 Riding in an Arena

 When you ride in a ring or arena, you need to be as aware of green horses and/or novice rider combinations as you would be when riding on the trail.
 Arena etiquette is also important when there are several people riding at the same time.
-Stables should have emergency numbers such as fire and ambulance, and the physical address posted.
-If someone does fall off, all other riders should dismount.
-Ideally, all other horses should be removed from the arena, but if that isn’t possible, they should stand still and to the side.
+Stables should have emergency numbers such as fire and ambulance, and have the physical address of the barn posted.
+If someone does fall off, all other riders should halt their horses and dismount if needed.

 Falls in an arena can spawn 'chain reactions' among the horses.
 If a loose horse runs around excitedly, the other horses may become excited too, causing more problems.
 The instructor or someone knowledgeable in first-aid should attend first to the rider, and someone will need to catch the loose horse.
 Only after the rider is looked after and the horse is under control should the others mount up and continue their ride.